Firefighting with a Distance-Based Restriction: Square Grid

 \subsection{Square Grid when $\mathbf{d=2}$}

 As previously mentioned, the case of $d=2$ is much more challenging than the case of $d\neq2$, so we need to introduce more complex strategies.
-In Theorem~\ref{thm:column} we refer to \textit{corralling} the fire to a column, which simply means that the two firefighters are moving in the same direction in two parallel lines and if they continued like this then only vertices between those two lines would burn (See Figure~\ref{fig:column_corral}).
+In Theorem~\ref{thm:column} we refer to \textit{corralling} the fire to a column, which simply means that the two firefighters are moving in the same direction in two parallel lines and if they continued like this then only vertices between those two lines would burn (see Figure~\ref{fig:column_corral}).
 We also require that this column of fire is only burning in one direction, rather than in two directions.
+More formally we say there exist $x_0,y_0,x_1,y_1 \in \mathbb{Z}$ such that $x_0 < x_1$, $y_0 < y_1$, the firefighters are defending $(x_0,y_0 + t)$ and $(x_1,y_1 + t)$ $t$ turns after the corralling has begun\footnote{We assume the column is burning upwards but of course we can always reorient the grid so whichever direction the column is burning is upwards.}, and no new vertices of the form $(x,y)$ with $x \not\in [x_0,x_1]$ and $y > y_1$ or of the form $(x,y)$ with $y < y_0$ will burn if the firefighters continue with this strategy.

 \begin{theorem} Let $d=2$.
 If two firefighters can corral the fire to a column of finite width in the infinite square grid, then they can contain the fire. \end{theorem}